aljoshare/config.nvim/README.md

 </div>

 ---
-My personal NeoVim configuration for MacOS, Linux and Windows.
-I use NeoVim as my daily driver for various things but primarily for software development including IaC, CI/CD, documentation and so on.
+My personal [NeoVim](https://neovim.io/) configuration for MacOS, Linux and Windows.
+I use nvim as my daily driver for various things but primarily for software development including IaC, CI/CD, documentation and so on.
 It's battle-tested for:

 - Rust
 - Go